elnazshadkami/assignment-2/README.md

 [![4-comma][images-fig3]](https://example.com)

-*Figure 3  . table A:Mathematical formulas were applied to generate and transform symmetrical geometric patterns. *
+*Figure 3  . table A :Mathematical formulas were applied to generate and transform symmetrical geometric patterns. *